-The semester and academic year curriculum offers courses and internships.
+The semester and academic year curricula offer courses and internships.
 Courses are taught at London South Bank University (LSBU).
-Internships are organized at various companies, NGOs and humanitarian organizations.
-Students can enroll in a maximum of 4 courses or 3 courses plus internship per semester.
+Internships are organized at various companies, NGOs, and humanitarian organizations.
+Students can enroll in a maximum of 4 courses, or 3 courses plus an internship per semester.
 Students must select at least 2 courses from the same LSBU School: Arts & Creative Industries (ACI), Applied Science & Psychology (ASP), Built Environment & Architecture (BEA), Business (BUS), Engineering (ENG), School of Health & Social Care (HSC), or Law & Social Sciences (LSS).
-Most courses and internships are the equivalent of 3 to 4 semester credits in the USA.
+Most courses and internships are the equivalent of 3 to 4-semester credits in the USA.

 ACI: Arts & Festival Management